elearning-evolve/BigBlueButton-WordPress-Plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A <a target="_blank" rel="nofollow noopener noreferrer" href="https://bigbluebutton.org/">BigBlueButton</a> (BBB) WordPress plugin that enables you to create virtual classrooms on your WP site.
-BigBlueButton (BBB) is an open-source video conferencing tool built "by teachers, for teachers".
+A BigBlueButton (BBB) WordPress plugin that enables you to create virtual classrooms on your WP site.
+BigBlueButton is an open-source video conferencing tool built "by teachers, for teachers".

 == Description ==

-This plugin integrates <a target="_blank" rel="nofollow noopener noreferrer" href="https://bigbluebutton.org/">BigBlueButton</a> (BBB) into WordPress through which teachers can manage their virtual classrooms right from the WP dashboard.
+This plugin integrates [BigBlueButton](https://bigbluebutton.org/) (BBB) into WordPress through which teachers can manage their virtual classrooms right from the WP dashboard.

 BigBlueButton has all the core features you would expect in a web conferencing system.